coracle-social/pomade/README.md

 This prevents the signer from learning the email of the user, while also enabling it to pass the email along to the email service.

-Each signer must then explicitly accept or (optionally) reject the shard:
+Each signer must then explicitly accept or (optionally) reject the share:

 ```typescript
 {